Diabetes and kidney disease

 Your health care provider will also check your blood pressure.
 This is because if you have diabetic nephropathy, you likely also have high blood pressure.

-A kidney biopsy is ordered to confirm the diagnosis.
+A kidney biopsy may be ordered to confirm the diagnosis or look for other causes of kidney damage.

 If you have diabetes, your health care provider will also check your kidneys by using the following blood tests every year: